ryanjoachim/mcp-rtfm/README.md

 [![MCP](https://img.shields.io/badge/MCP-0.1.0-green.svg)](https://github.com/modelcontextprotocol)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> A TypeScript-based MCP server that makes project documentation actually readable.
-Using advanced content analysis, metadata generation, and intelligent search capabilities, it transforms project documentation into an interconnected knowledge base that people will actually want to read.
+> "RTFM!" they say, but what if there's no FM to R? 🤔 Enter MCP-RTFM: an MCP server that helps you *create* the F*ing Manual everyone keeps telling people to read!
+Using advanced content analysis, metadata generation, and intelligent search capabilities, it transforms your non-existent or unreadable docs into an interconnected knowledge base that actually answers those "basic questions" before they're asked.

+> **Plot twist**: Instead of just telling people to RTFM, now you can actually give them an FM worth R-ing!
+Because the best response to "read the f*ing manual" is having a manual that's actually worth reading. 📚✨

 ## 📚 Table of Contents